 Lucky’s Puccias.
 817 W. Fifth St. luckyspuccias.com.
 An Italian native serves fluffy sandwiches stuffed with ingredients like prosciutto, roasted red peppers and mozzarella.

 Melvin’s Deli Comfort.
 501 E. 53rd St. melvinsdelicomfort.com.
-The best pastrami sandwich in the city comes on fluffy homemade bread.
-The roasted turkey is exceptional, as well.
+The best pastrami sandwich in the city on homemade bread.
+And the roasted turkey is exceptional, as well.

 Ms. P’s Electric Cock.
 1101 S. Congress Ave. electriccock.com.
 Brined and fried chicken with a hint of spice from this silver trailer on South Congress.

 Patakon.
-1213 E. Sixth St. patakonaustin.com.
-This dinner-only trailer serves a small menu of Colombian dishes like chicken with hogao and plantains just east of Interstate 35.
+1213 E. Sixth St. patakon.com.
+A small menu of Colombian dishes like chicken with hogao and plantains at this trailer just east of Interstate 35.

 Patrizi’s.
-2307 Manor Road. patrizis.com.
+2307 Manor Rd. patrizis.com.
 Quality handmade Italian food from a trailer that shares dining space with a theater?
 Believe it.

 Peached Tortilla. thepeachedtortilla.com.
-This trailer spawned a brick-and-mortar restaurant on the strength of its burritos, bowls, tacos, etc. that hybridize Asian, Texan and Southern cuisines.
+This trailer, which later this fall will spawn a restaurant on Burnet Road, serves burritos, bowls, tacos, etc. that hybridize Asian, Texan and Southern cuisines.

 Red Star Southern.
 1700 E. Sixth St. redstarsouthern.com.
-Southern comfort food like fried chicken and pulled pork sandwiches from a chef whose resume includes time at David Bull’s Congress.
+Southern comfort food like fried chicken and pulled pork sandwiches with a side of sass from a chef whose resume includes time at David Bull’s Congress.

-Svante’s Stuffed Burgers. svantesranchdirect.com.
-This roving food truck serves big, fat, flavorful burgers.
+Svante’s Stuffed Burgers.
+Svantesranchdirect.com/ svantes-stuffed-burger-truck/.
+This roving food truck served big, fat, flavorful burgers.
 That are stuffed.
 Obviously.

 T-Loc’s Sonoran Hot Dogs.
-5715 Burnet Road. tlocs.com.
+5715 Burnet Rd.
 Take a hot dog, wrap it in bacon, grill it and top it with mustard and mayo.
 Sounds like a Southwestern recipe for success.
-Wash it down with a homemade agua fresca.
+Wash it down with a homemade aqua fresca.

 Three Little Pigs.
-1209 Park Place.
+1209 Park Pl.
 3littlepigsaustin.com.
 Longtime Austin restaurant veteran chef Raymond Tatum serves up very good Asian-fusion comfort food from his trailer next to East End Wines.

 Veracruz All-Natural.
-This growing empire now has trucks on Manchaca Road, East Cesar Chavez Street and East Seventh Street that serve the best migas taco in town (and more).
+This growing empire now has trucks on Manchaca Road, East Cesar Chavez Street and East Sixth Street that serve the best migas taco in town (and more).